Things To Do in Hong Kong – Man Mo Temple – A Magical Sight!

 Wishing you and your loved ones safe and happy travels,

-Good Food in Hong Kong – Po Lin Monastery Vegetarian Restaurant
+Hong Kong Food – Po Lin Monastery Vegetarian Restaurant

 After a wonderful morning at Tian Tan Buddha (also lovingly called Big Buddha), we were hungry.
 The climb up the 268 steps and back down, plus walking around and inside the inner halls surely worked up an appetite.
-We hunger for Good Food in Hong Kong!
+We hunger for Good Hong Kong Food!

 Fortunately, the ticket we bought included a full course meal at the Po Lin Monastery Vegetarian Restaurant.